Cao-Jinyu/IncubatePi/README.md

 * **GPIOWriter:** Configures an RPI GPIO pin so that it can be set high and low as required.
 * **PWMChip:** Configures a PWM chip on a RPI so that its period and duty cycle can be specified and it can be enabled and disabled as required.
 * **ReadTemp:** Reads the temperature from each of the connected temperature sensors.
-The temperate read sample rate is once every 1 second.
 * **PID:** Encapsulates a general PID controller.

 Unit tests are included for each class, and can be executed using the command `make test` within the software directory.